 Brian has obtained numerous substantial personal injury recoveries that have helped injured individuals and their families cope with the impact of their injuries.

-Brian is a Fellow of the American College of Trial Lawyers and serves on its New York-Upstate State Committee.
-He is also a member of the American Board of Trial Advocates, the American Association for Justice, the New York State Academy of Trial Lawyers, and the New York State and Monroe County Bar Associations.
+Brian is a Fellow of the American College of Trial Lawyers and served on its New York-Upstate State Committee.
+He is also a member of the American Board of Trial Advocates, the New York State Academy of Trial Lawyers, and the New York State and Monroe County Bar Associations.
 He has served on numerous Monroe County Bar Association committees, including the Academy of Law, Judiciary, Communications (member and chair), Litigation Counsel (co-chair), Deaf Access Task Force, and Joint Monroe County Bar Association/Monroe County Medical Society Task Force, the State Courts Subcommittee (chair), and he currently chairs the Awards Committee.

 He was a member of the Volunteer Legal Services Project Board of Directors for 20 years, including terms as Vice-President and President.
 He also chaired numerous committees, and he has continued to serve on and currently chairs the Nominations Committee.
 For many years, he was a member of the Board of Directors of the National Kidney Foundation’s Upstate New York Affiliate and served as its Vice-President and President, and on its Executive, Finance, and Development committees, among others.
 Brian also served at the national level on numerous National Kidney Foundation committees, including the Affiliate Relations Committee (Chair for two years), the Efficiency and Effectiveness Task Force, the Subcommittee to Evaluate Affiliate Share, and the Task Force to Evaluate Performance Standards for Affiliates.
 The Federal District Court of the Western District of New York certified Brian as a Mediator in 2012 and he has successfully mediated several Federal Court cases since then.